saurabh-sarswt/saurabh-sarswt/README.md

 ### Hi there 👋

-### I am a Machine learning enthusiast currently pursiuing PhD from IIT Delhi.
+### I am a PhD student at IIT Delhi and currently working on bioactive peptide  design through natural language processing.

 <!--
 **saurabh-sarswt/saurabh-sarswt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.